Category Archives: Charity fundraising event

 Keener cyclists will head east, taking back lanes through the villages of South Cambridgeshire, pedalling via Grantchester, through the cycle lanes of historic Cambridge and along the River Cam, to finish back in Fen Ditton for a riders’ & supporters’ after party chez Orme. 🥂🎈🥳

-Please let us know via the comments box below if you’d like to commit to the date and start training.
+Please let us know via the comments box below if you’d like to commit to a date and start training for 2024.
 Why not persuade your family and friends to come too, or organize a team?

 We’re hoping to double TWT’s amazing fund-raising total of over £9,000 raised in 2022.
 Everyone should plan to raise or donate at least £100.
 For those on the 45-mile trip we can help with returning you and your bike back to Fen Ditton.